lfit/releng-global-jjb/docs/jjb/lf-c-cpp-jobs.rst

     :build-node: The node to run build on.
     :jenkins-ssh-credential: Credential to use for SSH.
         (Configure in defaults.yaml)
+    :mvn-settings: The name of settings file containing credentials for the project.
     :nexus-group-id: The Maven style Group ID for the namespace of the project in Nexus.
     :staging-profile-id: The unique Nexus Staging Profile ID for the project.